Kuon-dev/ffwd-front-end/src/data/courses/php-comment.md

 Comments play an important role in code documentation and can help make the code more readable and understandable for other developers.

-It's good practice to use comments to provide information